Mimi19999/Banks_of_Vietnam_model_2012_2022/README.md

 ## 5. Models: Lasso and Random Forest Tree

 I implemented two regressions: Lasso and Random Forest Regression to figure out the relationship between independent variables and dependent variable Lasso gave the coefficents which are weak and the overall score or R-squares is only about 25%.
 MSE indicate is approximately 0 in both training and test data.
 So, overfitting exists in the model.

+Using random forest regression, the importance variables which could affect on the NIM are OCR and NPL.